 Here are some things to know before you begin this process.

-- As a best practice, we recommend you maintain only one master audience in Mailchimp, and use tags and segments to organize and target your contacts.
+- As a best practice, we recommend you maintain only one primary audience in Mailchimp, and use tags and segments to organize and target your contacts.

 - If you absolutely need to maintain separate audiences, you can repeat this process to create them.
-Audiences are independent of one another, so contact and audience data will be kept seperate on a per-audience basis.
-Contacts who appear in multiple audiences will increase your whole audience size.
+Audiences are independent of one another, so contact and audience data will be kept separate on a per-audience basis.
+Contacts who appear in multiple audiences will increase your total contact count.

 - Make sure you're familiar with our anti-spam practices and audience requirements before you begin this process.

 Create a new audience